C.I.C.L. F.A.Q.s

 Is it just for fun or are prizes awarded?

-The CICL is more fun than humans normally experience, but we do award team trophies (or gift certificates) to the top two teams of each division and also the top two teams of the season-end playoffs.
+The CICL is more fun than humans normally experience, but we do award team trophies (or gift certificates) to the teams finishing in the top third of each division and also the top three teams in the season-end playoffs.
 Furthermore, individual players are recognized for outstanding play during the year.

 How do teams communicate if spread out and not in same area?

 An email list of contacts is published at beginning of season.
-The team standings, player's ratings, and analyzed games are published monthly via the Chicago Chess Player, our newsletter.
+The team standings, player's ratings, and analyzed games are published on our web site and via issues of the Chicago Chess Player, our newsletter.
 Browse Online Bulletins

 How are matches created?